UnitVectorY-Labs/uvy-labs-guide/docs/_projects/webutilities.md

 [gologhttpbinary](https://github.com/UnitVectorY-Labs/gologhttpbinary): A lightweight HTTP server that logs HTTP requests, including the body encoded in base64, enabling logging of binary payloads.

-[gologhttpjson](https://github.com/UnitVectorY-Labs/gologhttpjson): A lightweight HTTP server for logging requests, with body capture, opt-in headers, and environment variable metadata.
+[gologhttpjson](https://github.com/UnitVectorY-Labs/gologhttpjson): A lightweight HTTP server that logs HTTP requests containing JSON payloads, with optional header logging and environment-based metadata.

 [goenvecho](https://github.com/UnitVectorY-Labs/goenvecho): Simple app that responds to GET requests with a JSON payload listing all environment variables.